Skip to content

 display the new partition

-Let\'s verify again with fdisk -l to make sure reality fits our dreams.
+Let's verify again with fdisk -l to make sure reality fits our dreams.
 Indeed, the screenshot below now shows a partition on /dev/sdb.

-root@linux:~# fdisk -l
+student@linux:~$ sudo fdisk -l

 Disk /dev/sda: 12.8 GB, 12884901888 bytes